ricko2001/Genealogy-scripts/RM -Change source for citation/ReadMe.txt

 Sources are created using a Source Template.
 If 2 sources are created from the same source template, they will have the same fundamental structure

-Citations are created as a child of a Source.
+A Citation is created as a child of a Source.
 Citations of different sources created using the same source template will also have the same fundamental structure.